makersall/makersall/README.md

-# Data Chefs
+# Makers All

-Data Chefs is a framework for creating a thriving ecosystem of power users inside an organization that, in conjunction with other organizations, could eventually be extended so it also benefits the community.
-For more, see the Data Chefs [website](https://datachefs.org).
+The website for the organization, Makers All.
+For more info, see [makersall.org](makersall.org)